Cornutum/tcases/README.md

 ## What's New? ##

-  * The latest version (Tcases 1.5.2) is now available at the Maven Central Repository.
+  * The latest version (Tcases 1.5.3) is now available at the Maven Central Repository.
 See [HowToDownload](HowToDownload.md) for download instructions.

-  * Ever wonder if a different random seed might lead to more interesting test cases?
-Try this [one weird trick](ReleaseNotes.md).
+  * Tcases 1.5.3 includes [several improvements](ReleaseNotes.md) to existing features.

   * Subscribe to the [Tcases Forum](https://groups.google.com/d/forum/tcases) group to get notifications and share experiences with other Tcases users.